 Failure to Obtain Prior Authorization

-Failure to comply with the prior authorization requirements may result in benefits being reduced or not covered.
+Failure to comply with the prior authorization requirements will result in benefits being reduced or not covered.

-Network providers, or preferred providers, cannot bill you for services for which they fail to obtain prior authorization as required.
+Network providers, cannot bill you for services for which they fail to obtain prior authorization as required.

 In cases of emergency, benefits will not be reduced for failure to comply with prior authorization requirements.
 However, you must contact us as soon as reasonably possible after the emergency occurs.